Consistent Approval-Based Multi-Winner Rules: Conclusions

 The class of ABC counting rules is remarkably broad and includes rules such as Proportional Approval Voting, Approval Chamberlin--Courant and Multi-Winner Approval Voting, for all of which we have provided an axiomatic characterization.
-These characterizations are obtained by axioms that describe desirable outcomes for certain simple profiles, in particular for party-list profiles.
+These characterizations are obtained by axioms that describe desirable outcomes for certain simple profiles, so-called party-list profiles.
 This is a fruitful approach as it is much easier to formally define concepts such as proportionality or diversity on these simple profiles.
-In such profiles it is also easy to formulate properties which quantify trade-offs between efficiency, proportionality, and diversity.
+In such profiles it is also easy to formulate properties which quantify trade-offs between individual efficiency, proportionality, and diversity.
 Furthermore, the simpler domain of party-list profiles is sufficient to explain the difference between the rules: PAV, AV, and CC can be obtained by extending three different principles defined for party-list profiles to the more general domain by additionally imposing the same set of axioms.
 Therefore, their defining differences can be found in party-list profiles.
-Our results are general and can easily be extended to other concepts definable on party-list profiles, e.g., Sainte-Lagu\"e~\cite{Puke14a,BaYo82a} or square-root proportionality~\cite{Penr46a,SlZy06a}.
-Square-root proportionality follows the \emph{degressive proportionality} principle~\cite{RePEc:ucp:jpolec:doi:10.1086/670380}, which suggests that smaller populations should be allocated more representatives than linear proportionality would require.
-This can be achieved by using a flatter counting function than $f_\text{PAV}$ and by that we obtain rules which increasingly promote diversity within the committee.
-An extreme example is the Approval Chamberlin--Courant rule, where the diversity within a winning committee is strongly favored over proportionality.
-On the other hand, using steeper counting functions results in rules where we care more about individual excellence, i.e., about selecting candidates with the high total support from voters, than about having proportionality of representation.
-Multi-Winner Approval Voting is an extreme example of a rule which does not guarantee virtually any level of proportionality.

-Finally, we explored a technique that---in many cases---allows us to use axiomatic characterizations of ABC ranking rules to obtain analogous characterizations of ABC choice rules.
-While this technique is not generally applicable, we demonstrated how it can be used to obtain axiomatic characterizations of Proportional Approval Voting and Approval Chamberlin--Courant viewed as ABC choice rules.

-We would like to conclude this paper with possible directions for future research.
-Apart from a deeper analysis of consistent multi-winner rules, it would be of particular interest to achieve a better understanding of ``inconsistent'' rules, i.e., rules that do not satisfy the consistency axiom.
-Examples are Single Transferable Vote (STV), Monroe's rule~\cite{monroeElection} (in both the approval-based and linear-order based setting), Minimax Approval Voting~\cite{minimaxProcedure}, and rules invented by Phragm\'en~\cite{Phra94a,aaai/BrillFJL17-phragmen}.
-It is noteworthy that Phragm\'en's sequential rule satisfies D'Hondt proportionality and by that shares a key property of PAV.
-The same holds for the Sequential PAV rule \cite{kil-handbook}: an axiomatic characterization of this inconsistent rule is of great interest.